erik-smit/erik-smit.github.io/docs/_posts/2021-09-19-ilce-qx1-wifi-direct.md

 ===================
 * WiFi Button in battery compartment cycles between 3 modes.
 No wifi, Single Wifi and Multi Wifi.
 * In "Multi Wifi" mode, the DIRECT:ILCE-QX1 SSID AP and WiFi Direct are no longer visible.
 * In "Multi Wifi" mode, when I hold the "wifi" button for a few seconds, the camera starts a slow repeating chime.
+I suspect it's looking for some WPS PushButton thing.

 Windows UWP WiFiDirect sample Notes
 =================